pyeventsourcing/eventsourcing/docs/topics/introduction.rst

     of the domain can focus on expressing the problem ('what'), delegating the intricacies of the solution ('how') to the framework."*

-And that's why this library was created.
+That's how this library was created.
+And although it has been said that event sourcing is simply a left-fold over a stream of events, and some people say you shouldn't use a framework for event sourcing, it turns out that event sourcing isn't just a simple thing, and indeed some considerable experience and understanding is needed to avoid failure in event sourcing projects.
+And whilst a software library can't make people think, which is ultimately what is required to succeed, a well-written open-source library that records previous successful experiences can usefully guide thought and enhance understanding.
+It can also usefully function as a reusable cohesive mechanism that saves a lot of time and trouble.

 This library
 ============

 This is a library for event sourcing in Python.
-At its core, this library supports storing and retrieving sequences of events, such as the domain events of event-sourced aggregates in a domain-driven design, and snapshots of those aggregates.
-A variety of schemas and technologies can be used for storing events, and this library supports several of these possibilities.
+At its core, this library supports storing and retrieving sequences of domain events, such as the events of event-sourced aggregates in a domain-driven design and snapshots of those aggregates.
+A variety of schemas and technologies can be used for persisting domain events, and this library supports several of these possibilities.

-To demonstrate how storing and retrieving domain events can be used effectively as a persistence mechanism in an event-sourced application, this library includes base classes and examples of event-sourced aggregates and event-sourced applications.
+To demonstrate how storing and retrieving domain events can be used effectively as a persistence mechanism in an event-sourced application, this library includes base classes for, and examples of event-sourced aggregates and event-sourced applications.

-It is possible using this library to define an entire event-driven system of event-sourced applications independently of infrastructure and mode of running.
+To demonstrate how event-sourced applications can be combined to make an event-driven system, it is also possible using this library to define an entire event-driven system of event-sourced applications independently of infrastructure and mode of running.
 That means system behaviours can be rapidly developed whilst running the entire system synchronously in a single thread with a single in-memory database.
 And then the system can be run asynchronously on a cluster with durable databases,